shelbyspees/speesblog/reading.md

 <i class="fa fa-refresh"></i> In Progress

 We're using this for my algorithms class this spring.
+My god, it's huge.

 <h2 id="career" class="anchor">Working in Software</h2>